Instar

 ~for Esmé

-I can hear you digging in the snack cabinet again, and it’s got me thinking about a piece in Nat Geo about caterpillars in which the writer refers to them as “cylindrical eating machines.”
-That makes me think of you, since your appetite refreshes on the hour to sustain your lengthening.
+I can hear you digging in the snack cabinet again, and it’s got me thinking about a piece in Natural Geographic about caterpillars in which the author refers to caterpillars as “cylindrical eating machines.”
+Caterpillars grow extraordinarily fast due to constant feeding, I learn, molting several times before the pupal stage.
+That makes me think of you, since your appetite refreshes on the hour to sustain your recent growth.

-Once in chrysalis, the caterpillar liquefies into what one scientist refers to as “a chunky stew” while specialized cells called imaginal discs dictate the remodel.
+At some point, a specific hormone surges and the caterpillar spins a pad of silk in which it embeds its cremaster (fancy name for “hook”), then hangs itself like a Christmas ornament to start the mystical process of metamorphosis.
+In chrysalis, the caterpillar liquefies into what one scientist refers to as “a chunky stew,” while specialized cells called imaginal discs dictate the remodel.
 There are imaginal discs for wings, legs, and antennae.
-Eventually, the cylindrical eating machine emerges as a winged butterfly equipped to sip sugar from flowers with a proboscis that looks like a straw.
+Eventually, the eating machine emerges as a winged butterfly equipped to sip sugar from flowers with a proboscis that looks like a straw.

 You’ve molted at least three times this year, upping an entire shoe size in less than three months, and I suspect you’re approaching the pupal stage.
 Your body grows beyond itself, seemingly overnight.
-Once hormones dictate it’s time to dissolve into a pupal goo, I think you’ll find imaginal discs for eyebrows that connect in the center, as well as an aversion to working in groups.
-Let’s hope you get your sense of style from me, direction from your dad.
+Once hormones dictate it’s time to dissolve into goo, I think you’ll find imaginal discs for eyebrows that connect in the center, as well as an aversion to working in groups.
+Let’s hope you get your sense of style from me, sense of direction from your dad.

 Previous